nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

     author: 'AUTHOR',
     createdAt: 2018-05-31T08:01:25.296Z
   },
-  action: 'mentioned',
+  action: 'mention',
   url: 'http://someurl.com/the-path-to-the-resource?resource=RESOURCE-ID&reference=UUID&comment=1234'
 }
 ```

-The `action` property can have one of the following values: `mentioned`, `involved`.
+The `action` property can have one of the following values: `mention`, `involve`.